5 Signs Your Child is Ready for Early Math Learning

 "I have a math background myself and I wanted to find an app with a wide curriculum.
 Smth about logic and geometry, not just counting.
 And this one was the perfect choice.
 I see how my daughter starts to understand even complex concepts." – a user’s review of Funexpected Math [5]

-Math activities should feel like a natural part of play.
-For example, while outside, you could count steps on a climbing frame or measure the height of a swing.
+Math should be a natural part of play.
+While outside, you could count steps on a climbing frame or measure the height of a tree.
 These everyday moments make math fun and relatable [4], laying the groundwork for future learning.

 4. Sorting Objects

 Sorting builds on pattern recognition and helps children develop classification and logical sequencing skills.
-By organizing items into groups, kids start to show early math abilities - sometimes as early as 15 months.
-This natural progression sets the stage for activities that support math readiness.
+Organizing items into groups, kids start to show early math abilities, sometimes as early as 15 months.

 Common Sorting Behaviors